Let’s face it: Not all customers are equal. Some, if you’re lucky, will become super-fans of your business. Customer advocates, if you will.

 Ready to launch that customer advocacy program?
 Good, you won’t regret it.
 Here are a few tips to help you get it going.

-Having help desk software will allow you to keep track of your customer interactions across multiple channels.
+Having a helpdesk ticketing system will allow you to keep track of your customer interactions across multiple channels.
 This ensures you never forget to follow up with a customer - nothing gets through the cracks.

 A help desk can also help you assign customers to certain support reps, track key metrics, and help you fix issues faster and more efficiently!